Tuition and Fees

 Puget Sound Greek life chapters will continue to meet virtually and explore ways to connect and engage members, including virtual informal recruitment and other potential activities.
 IFC and Panhellenic will not invoice chapters for dues this fall.
 (Chapters also were not invoiced for dues for the spring semester.)

-Will there be spring sports?
+Will there be fall or winter sports?
 What about training?

 Per the message sent to campus members on July 22 with guidance from the Northwest Conference (NWC), fall sports including crew, football, soccer, and volleyball have been postponed.
 Member institutions can make the decision to move forward with the sports of cross country, golf, and tennis, and currently Puget Sound is planning for the return of student-athletes in those sports for training and competition.
 No decision has been made yet about a return to campus for training or competition for winter or spring sports.
 Puget Sound continues to monitor information from the NCAA and NWC, as well as local and state public health agencies, regarding issues of the safe return to participation and rules governing student-athlete eligibility.